 I don’t use chemicals in my garden if I can help it, so the way I took care of these worms was to find them, remove them, and toss them on the concrete for some lucky bird to eat.
 You’ll need to inspect the plant carefully and probably frequently to make sure that you got them all.

-If you find a tomato hornworm that looks like this one does, it has been parasitized by the larvae of a wasp.
-The wasp larvae will eventually kill the hornworm.
-These worm larvae are nature’s pest control.
+If you find a tobacco hornworm that looks like this one does, it has been parasitized by the larvae of a wasp.
+The wasp larvae will eventually kill the hornworm as they feed on the insides of the caterpillar.
+These larvae are a natural pest control.

 Regardless of the caterpillars, I was able to harvest a good amount of peppers for this first picking and I look forward to more soon!